 A personalized custom song written and recorded by singer/songwriters Edwin McCain and Maia Sharp is the perfect gift for the someone that has everything.
-If you decide to have them write a custom song for you or someone in your life, they’ll spend time with you on the phone to get a sense for who you are, your story, and get inspiration for writing the perfect song for you.
+If you decide to have them write a custom song for you or someone in your life, they’ll spend time with you on the phone to get a sense of who you are, your story, and get inspiration for writing the perfect song for you.
 It could be a song to honor a certain milestone or moment in your life, or a gift for a loved one to celebrate just how special they are.
 Because this endeavor takes Edwin and Maia several days to create, there is a significant fee involved, but the value of this song that is uniquely yours to keep and share is priceless.

 If you’re interested, please send us an email here.